nikolaussucher/microbiology-text/docs/methods_and_tools.md

-# An Introduction To Methods Of Studying Microorganisms
+# Methods Of Studying Microorganisms

 ## Microscopy